Sascha-netizen/Sascha-netizen/README.md

 ## 👨‍💻 Who I Am

-I am a German-based educator and researcher transitioning into software development, currently training in full-stack development with a focus on **Python and Django**.
+I am a German-based educator and researcher who has completed a Diploma in Full Stack Software Development, with a focus on **Python and Django**.

 With a PhD in English Literature (University of Exeter) and over a decade of international teaching experience, I bring strong analytical thinking, long-form project management, and communication skills into my work as a developer.